Thriving environment

 How have we performed?

-We have shared our work and experience with Waterwise through our membership of the steering group managing their strategic objective that “people valuing water through life-long learning about water and how to use it wisely”.
+We’ve shared our work and experience with Waterwise through our membership of the steering group managing their strategic objective that “people value water through life-long learning about water and how to use it wisely”.

 We have actively promoted AquaSmart at many of our community events this year, providing AquaSmart activity sheets to children about how to use water wisely, giving out free devices and directing parents and children to the AquaSmart website.